killjoyangel/Hound-Town/README.md

 Welcome to Hound Town!
 A safe space to meet other pet owners and post and find pet events in your area.

 This MERN stack single-page application concept was designed to be a doggie play date application.
-Hound Town displays the users pet information, allows the user to submit and post events, is also a place for the user to find pet events in a desired area and allows them to be able to contact and arrange playdates.
+Hound Town displays the users pet information, allows the user to submit and post events, is also a place for the user to find pet events in a their desired area and allows them to be able to contact and arrange playdates.

 # Table of Contents
 1. [Title](Title)